Casimir-Lifshitz force with graphene: theory versus experiment, role of spatial non-locality and of losses: Conclusion

 In conclusion, we show that the extremely simple local Kubo model given by $\sigma_{L}(\omega,\bm{0})=\sigma_{T}(\omega,\bm{0})=\sigma_{xx}(\omega,\bm{0})$ of \Eq{local_sigma_realw} together with \Eq{Maldague_Formula}, explicitly depending on Dirac mass, chemical potential, losses and temperature, is largely enough to fully describe the experimental results in \cite{PRL_Mohideen}, and can be safely and effectively used for future comparisons with all classical experimental configurations.
+In any case, for general purposes, we also show how to include losses in the Polarization tensor expression, providing a complete non-local and lossy em response function for graphene.

-For the future, it would be interesting to compare the Kubo model with ab-initio ones \cite{PhysRevB.103.125421}, and to study the effects of graphene in NEMS/MEMS based experimental structures \cite{Nature_2021} where non-locality might possibly play some role in really extreme conditions.
+For the future, it would be interesting to compare the Kubo model with ab-initio ones \cite{PhysRevB.103.125421}, the contribution of the magnetic induced current to fluctuation-induced interactions and to study the effects of graphene in NEMS/MEMS based experimental structures \cite{Nature_2021} where non-locality might possibly play some role in really extreme conditions.